Tropicalbunny/MyRepo/README.md

 - I would expect clear direction to locations and what they have to offer
 - I expect to be able to contact if i have any questions, or struggle finding something that suits me
 - I would like simple design responces that show me where i am.
-- as a user of the website i want to be able to find highly rated activites in kent
+- As a user of the website i want to be able to find highly rated activites in kent

 #### Returning User Goals

-* easily find other locations and information about them
+* Easily find other locations and information about them

 ### Project Goals